 Educational Counseling Degree with Pupil Personnel Services Certification

-PTSA Volunteer of the Year Award Life and Time Membership
+PTSA Volunteer of the Year Award, Honored with a Life and Time Membership

 Channel Ten Leadership Award